JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Fighting Right On, Cry for Your Eternity, Overdosing Heavenly Bliss

 #### Odin Sphere (PS2)
 A decent fairy tale with a somewhat elaborate world with a grander plot, multiple characters, everyone have arcs ranging from amazing to OK, decent OST.
-Combat can be clunky and alchemy can be a bit confusing.
+Combat can be clunky (at least the hit effects is dang satisfying) and alchemy can be a bit confusing.
 Also challenges resource management quite a bit due to very limited inventory.
 It features JP and English dub too, which is most rare in PS2 games.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |